There are three main ways you can find out if you are the subject of an outstanding warrant. These are by:

 What should I do if I have an active warrant?

-If a person discovers that he/she is named in a warrant, it is critical for the party to immediately contact an experienced criminal defense attorney.
+If you discover you are named in a warrant, it is critical to immediately contact an experienced criminal defense attorney.

-As to an arrest warrant, a defense lawyer can advise the person:
+As to an arrest warrant, a defense lawyer can advise you:

-- whether he/she is truly named in a warrant,
+- whether you are truly named in a warrant,

 - what the warrant is for, and